Skip to content

 Code

 You can include a code in the text using the code() function, which is usually rendered as monospaced font.
+It is an inline construct.
 For example:

 typescript